16 Foreclosure Options to Consider Before Doing Anything with Your Bank

 There are so many complicated pieces to foreclosure, and each foreclosure option has pros and cons.
 Some major factors to consider are: how your credit score is impacted, how your bank account is impacted, where you will live, and more.

 I have decided to organize these foreclosure options in terms of long-term financial impact, from least to greatest.
-Since each person’s situation can be vastly different, this guide on foreclosure options is meant to just give you an idea of what’s possible.
+This guide on foreclosure options is meant to just give you an idea of what’s possible.
+After all, each person’s situation can be vastly different.

 Once you have educated yourself, I recommend contacting a professional, just be wary about their interests.
 For example, many lawyers might be specialists in a few of these foreclosure options and push those on you just because that’s what they know best, or more nefariously, because it’s in their self-interest.